Current Time in Qingdao, China

 Does Qingdao observe daylight saving time?

-No, Qingdao does not observe daylight saving time.
-Its local time remains on UTC+8 throughout the year, which makes recurring meeting schedules easier because there is no seasonal clock change to adjust for.
+No, Qingdao, China does not observe daylight saving time.
+The city stays on UTC+8 throughout the year, which makes scheduling simpler for recurring meetings, flight plans, and shipping coordination because the clock never changes seasonally.

 What is the UTC offset for Qingdao?